oh4d/blog/_posts/2020-02-12-helm-htpasswd.md

 ## Adding the Authorization header

-in my case, I was desiging a helm chart for a few legacy PHP apps, and wanted to enable liveness and readiness probes.
+in my case, I was designing a helm chart for a few legacy PHP apps, and wanted to enable liveness and readiness probes.
 In the chart `values.yaml` file I included:

 ```yaml
 ...